GoogleCloudPlatform/gcsfuse/docs/playbook.md

 due to absense of application-credentials on the VM.

 Run "gcloud auth application-default login" command to fetch default creds to the VM.
-This creds are copied to -
+These creds are copied to -
 (a) For linux - $HOME/.config/gcloud/application_default_credentials.json
 (b) For window - %APPDATA%/gcloud/application_default_credentials.json